underpostnet/engine/src/client/public/nexodev/docs/references/PWA and SSR Views.md

 4. Emit static pages plus a generated service worker payload for that deploy.

 The important rule is that view configuration drives both server-rendered output and offline behavior.
 There should be one source of truth for routes, titles, fallback shells, host/path resolution, and precache targets.

+The normal entrypoint is `underpost client`; repo-local wrappers may call the same pipeline, but the authored inputs do not change.

 ---